 Programme in detail

 Your training will include the comprehensive study of surface and near-surface processes, relevant to many industrial, engineering and environmental employment sectors.
 Years One and Two cover a wide range of geological and physical geography topics, allowing for greater choice in the final year.
 A research-based dissertation is undertaken in Year Three on a geological and/or geomorphological topic.
-A two-week field class to South Eastern Spain in Year Three has been designed exclusively for Geology and Physical Geography students, integrating all aspects of the degree.
+A two-week field class to South Eastern Spain in Year Three has been designed exclusively for Geology with Physical Geography students, integrating all aspects of the degree.

 A number of the School’s degree programmes involve laboratory and field work.
 The fieldwork is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective disabled students on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.